 The world of specialist arbitration providers has a few more recent arrivals.
 Here are two that we think are useful for the right case.

 What is it?

-A provider based in Hamburg, focused on disputes with a Chinese and a European side.
-It was founded in 2008.
+A centre based in Hamburg, focused on settling disputes between Chinese and European parties, founded in 2008.

 Can’t existing providers – either in Asia or Europe – help with such disputes?

 They can, but that doesn’t mean there’s not a niche.
 It still takes a lot of persuasion to get foreigners to

 agree to arbitrate in China, and a lot to get the Chinese to arbitrate anywhere else.
 So a place that is neutral territory and specialises in precisely this work makes a lot of sense.
 Plus, it is in Hamburg, where many Chinese firms have a base.